jkeohan/rctr-9-8-20/w07d14/intro-to-styled-components.md

 <img src="https://i.imgur.com/JvgqV1F.png" />

-We can also pass the prop a value as well.
+We do have the option to also pass the prop a value as well.

 ```js
 <ButtonTwo primary={'blue'}>Customized</ButtonTwo>
 ```
+And then we can either use it directly as assigned or run conditional logic.

 ```js
 border-radius: ${props => {